Welcome Swallows Darwin, NT, Australia

 I only just discern them if I try,

-they teem so deeply in the godlike blue.
+they teem so deeply into the godlike blue.

 Their wings weave fleeting, supple arcs,